-Action Timing Status Action / Project Description External Partners 6-7.
+Action Timing Status Action / Project Description 6-7.
 INCLUDE REGIONAL CLIMATE CHANGE PROJECTIONS IN HAZARD, RISK AND VULNERABILITY ASSESSMENTS for the three Electoral Areas' Emergency Operations Work Plans and share regional climate change projections with local authorities' emergency programs.
-2018 Complete • Gulf Islands Community Wildfire Protection Plan Working Group Spring Meeting (March 2018) 2018 In progress ▶ Began search for new Emergency Operations Centre (EOC) - more resilient/effective/stable EOC on SSI 2018 Planned Firehall: Southern Gulf Island referendum vote to build new fire hall successful 6-8.
-DEMONSTRATE LEADERSHIP BY DEVELOPING A CORPORATE CLIMATE CHANGE ADAPTATION PLAN.
-2018 In progress ► See Appendix B PERI FORMANCE INDICATORS Number of stakeholders and residents engaged through educational programming and outreach ➤ 29,738 for Environmental Services Completion of the Climate Projections for the Capital Region report and integration of the results into CRD ► The report was completed in 2017. plans, strategies and processes ► The CRD continues to seek opportunities to incorporate results into CRD plans, strategies and processes. • Completion of an updated list of Species at Risk and critical habitats in regional parks Ongoing data sharing agreements with the province of BC's Conservation Data Centre and the Department of Environment and Climate Change Canada. ▶ Planned (2020) installation of a final station at the headwaters of Colquitz (just downstream of Beaver Lake). • Updated habitat survey for core area harbours ▶ Planned (2019-2020) by Environmental Protection Division • Number of streams with water quality and flow monitoring stations ▶ 4 streams with continuous water quality and CRD flow-monitoring stations. ▶ 7 streams with water quality monitoring (not continuous) and flow-monitoring stations.
+2018 Complete Gulf Islands Community Wildfire Protection Plan Working Group Spring Meeting (March 20 March 20 2018 In progress Began search for new Emergency Operations Centre (EOC) - more resilient/effective/stab 2018 Planned • Firehall: Southern Gulf Island referendum vote to build new fire hall successful 6-8 DEMONSTRATE LEADERSHIP BY DEVELOPING A CORPORATE CLIMATE CHANGE ADAPTATION PLAN.
+2018 In progress ► See Appendix B PER FORMANCE INDICATORS • Number of stakeholders and residents engaged through educational programming and outreach ▶ 29,738 for Environmental Services • Completion of the Climate Projections for the Capital Region report and integration of the results into CRD plans, strategies and processes The report was completed in 2017.
+The CRD continues to seek opportunities to incorporate results into CRD plans, strategies a • Completion of an updated list of Species at Risk and critical habitats in regional parks Ongoing data sharing agreements with the province of BC's Conservation Data Centre and Environment and Climate Change Canada.
+Planned (2020) installation of a final station at the headwaters of Colquitz (just downstre • Updated habitat survey for core area harbours Planned (2019-2020) by Environmental Protection Division • Number of streams with water quality and flow monitoring stations 4 streams with continuous water quality and CRD flow-monitoring stations.
+7 streams with water quality monitoring (not continuous) and flow-monitoring stations.